Submitty/Submitty/sysadmin_tools/nightly_db_backup/readme.txt

 IMPLEMENTATION.
 IT MAY REQUIRE SOME ADDITIONAL MODIFICATION TO SAFELY WORK WITH YOUR UNIVERSITY'S AND/OR DEPARTMENT'S INFORMATION SYSTEMS.

-This script will read a course list, corresponding to a specific semester, from the 'master' Submitty database.
+This script will read a course list, corresponding to a specific term, from the 'master' Submitty database.
 With a course list, the script will use Postgresql's "pg_dump" tool to retrieve a SQL dump of the submitty 'master' database and each registered course's Submitty database of a specific semester.